10 things to do in Bryant Park NYC

 2. Join one of their summer activities

-At the end of May, Bryant Park hosts a multitude of activities that attract many onlookers: free yoga, tai-chi and dance classes, a reading corner, spaces to entertain with board games and my favorite plan, the legendary outdoor classic film festival that screens on Monday nights during the summer months - there's free popcorn at the entrance if you get there early!
+At the end of May, Bryant Park hosts a multitude of activities that attract many onlookers: free yoga, tai-chi and dance classes, a reading corner, spaces to entertain with board games and my favorite plan, the legendary outdoor classic film festival that screens on Monday nights during the summer months.
+There's free popcorn at the entrance if you get there early!

-If you're up for the plan and you're traveling to New York in the summer, I recommend that you check the official Bryant Park website to keep an eye on their schedule and find out about times, events, etc. well in advance.
+If you're up for the plan and you're traveling to New York in the summer, I recommend you check the official Bryant Park website to keep an eye on their schedule and find out about times, events, etc. well in advance.

-3. Photograph the mythical Bryant Park fountain
+3. Photograph the mythical fountain of Bryant Park

 As soon as you arrive the first thing you will see if you access from Sixth Avenue is the popular Bryant Park fountain, although its real name is the Josephine Shaw Lowell Memorial Fountain which was erected in 1912 in honor of a social worker who fought to improve the working conditions of women.
 It was the first public monument in the city dedicated to a woman.

-In its reading room
+In your reading room

 In addition, the Reading Room organizes lunchtime and after-work reading programs for those who work in nearby offices and want to get away from it all for a while.
 There are also book clubs, spelling contests, meetings with writers, film discussions and activities for children.